 Sometimes discussing specific acts can feel awkward or difficult to explain.
-But when you start with fantasies, you can get a much better picture of how you or your partner want to feel.
+But when you start with fantasies, you can get a much better picture of how you or your partner wants to feel.
 Then it becomes a question of whether you want to turn your fantasy into reality and potentially make that feeling happen.

 The kink community takes this a step further by creating systems so people can indicate that they’re no longer having a great time, such as:

 People have different kinds of baggage around sex, and sometimes people check out or dissociate in the middle.
-In SM 101, Jay Wiseman suggests predetermining a system where one person squeezes the other’s hand twice to ask “are you still present?
+In SM 101, Jay Wiseman suggests predetermining a system where one person squeezes the other’s hand twice to ask, “Are you still present?
 Are you okay?”
-Two squeezes in return means “yes, I’m still here, I’m good to go.”
+Two squeezes in return mean, “Yes, I’m still here, I’m good to go.”

 Here’s the really important lesson when it comes to consent: it’s an ongoing process.